 - In the zip file you downloaded from the PWA Builder earlier, you will find a “windows.appx” file.
 Upload this file in the Packages section of the submission process.

 - Once you have completed all the details, submit the app to the store.
 Your app will now be reviewed.

-- Your PWA will be avilable to the public once the review is sucessfully completed.
+- Your PWA will be available to the public once the review is successfully completed.